DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 **Melville.Pdf.LowLevelReader** views PDFs as a a set of objects.
 Contrary to what its name would imply, the lowlevel reader actually depends on complete WPF renderer to provide previews of pages and other high level Pdf object.
-The low level reader is a tab in the comparing reader, and a rarely use it on its own.
+The low level reader is a tab in the comparing reader, and I rarely use it on its own.

 **Melville.Pdf.LowLevelViewerParts** is a library class for the shared code between Melville.Pdf.ComparingReader and Melville.Pdf.LowLevelReader.